njustesen/botbowl/docs/bots-ii.md

 ## 5. Move receivers into scoring range
 As we allow the ball carrier to make hand-off actions to players in scoring range, it makes sense to move some players close to the endzone.
 First, we scan the field for unused players on the field that are not in opponent tackle zones.
-Then, if the have the catch skill and aren't the ball carrier, we will move one of them towards the endzone until they are in scoring range, would move into an opponent tackle zone, or would have to make a GFI roll.
+Then, if the have the __Catch__ skill and aren't the ball carrier, we will move one of them towards the endzone until they are in scoring range, would move into an opponent tackle zone, or would have to make a GFI roll.

 ```python